 Make sure your training and race performance packs a punch by adding these foods to your shopping list.

-Hilary McGee, MPH, is a leading nutrition coach with a masters degree in Public Health and advanced diploma in Nutrition and Health coaching.
+Hilary McGee, MPH, is a nutrition coach with a masters degree in Public Health and advanced diploma in Nutrition and Health coaching.
 In Running, McGee is part of the Irish Endurance Coaches Network and in association with Athletics Ireland and The Irish Sports Council she established a Fit4Life running league.

 Here, she shares 28 essential foods, ranging from anti-inflammatory to immune boosting foods that runners and everyone should stock up on.